The Original Team

 - Arm Cannon

-- Clingy Costume: The armour he wears is all that's keeping him alive.
+- Clingy Costume: The armor he wears is all that's keeping him alive.

 - The Dreaded: Blink is terrified of him.